nenadmarkus/gridhopping/implementations/javascript/examples.md

-# Examples functions for the Femto CAD tool
+# Examples functions for the femtoCAD tool

 An ellipsoid.